Bioprecipitation: Plant pathogens

 Most known ice-nucleating bacteria are plant pathogens.
 These pathogens can cause freezing injury in plants.
 In the United States alone, it has been estimated that frost accounts for approximately $1 billion in crop damage each year.
 The ice-minus variant of P. syringae is a mutant, lacking the gene responsible for ice-nucleating surface protein production.
 This lack of surface protein provides a less favorable environment for ice formation.
 Both strains of P. syringae occur naturally, but recombinant DNA technology has allowed for the synthetic removal or alteration of specific genes, enabling the creation of the ice-minus strain.
 The introduction of an ice-minus strain of P. syringae to the surface of plants would incur competition between the strains.
 Should the ice-minus strain win out, the ice nucleate provided by P. syringae would no longer be present, lowering the level of frost development on plant surfaces at normal water freezing temperature (0 °C).

 Dispersal of bacteria through rainfall

 Bacteria present in clouds may have evolved to use rainfall as a means of dispersing themselves into the environment.
-The bacteria are found in snow, soils and seedlings in locations, such as, Antarctica, the Yukon Territory of Canada and the French Alps, according to Brent Christne, a microbiologist at Louisiana State University.
+The bacteria are found in snow, soils and seedlings in locations, such as, Antarctica, the Yukon Territory of Canada and the French Alps, according to Brent Christner, a microbiologist at Louisiana State University.
 It has been suggested that the bacteria are part of a constant feedback loop between terrestrial ecosystems and clouds.
 According to Christine, this bacteria may rely on the rainfall to spread to new habitats, in much the same way as plants rely on windblown pollen grains, which could possibly a key element of the bacterial life cycle.

+Biology

+Space-filling model of the proposed three-dimensional structure of the ice nucleation protein from P. syringae.

+The bacteria P. syringae use the protein inaZ to trigger ice nucleation.
+The pathogen uses it primarily to raise the temperature at which plants freeze in order to kill and infect them, but it is also used to trigger the formation of snowflakes within clouds.
+The bacteria produce more of the protein when exposed to colder temperatures.
+This causes them to trigger precipitation when exposed to high altitude conditions.

+Some strains of P. syringae have a number of adaptations that suggest they have evolved to utilize bioprecipitation.
+The bacteria contain pigments used to resist UV radiation damage, and are highly UV resistant.
+Certain strains are also resistant to desiccation at the low humidity conditions found at high altitude.